ryan-rashidian/qemy/README.md

 - https://financialmodelingprep.com/
 - https://www.tiingo.com/

-IMPORTANT: Read "Usage" below for info related to API request and data limitations.
+IMPORTANT: Read "Usage" below for info related to API usage and data limitations.
 API logic is restricted to respective modules (api_tiingo.py, api_fmp.py), and wrapped in various functions.
 To replace with alternative data source, simply rewrite those functions while being mindful to keep naming consistent.

 Create a .env file in qemy root directory and add API keys like this: